springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 EoN (EpidemicsOnNetworks) is a pure-python package designed to study infectious processes spreading in networks.
 It rose out of the book *Mathematics of Epidemics on Networks* [@kiss:EoN], and now consists of over 100 user-functions.
+EoN relies on the networkx package [@hagberg2008exploring].

-EoN provides a set of tools for
+EoN provides methods for

 - Susceptible-Infected-Susceptible (SIS) and Susceptible-Infected-Recovered (SIR) disease